pvrqualitasag/SingleStepGBLUP/README.md

 # SingleStepGBLUP
 Documentation container for project on single step GBLUP.
-We start with brain storming ideas, discussion of problems to be solved and milestones that are defined.
+We start with brain storming ideas, planning of project topics, focus points, milestones and deliverables.
+All these points are included in the project documentation which is stored in this repository.